An agroecological model for coccidiosis in family poultry farming

 The technological solution

-In the project region´s family poultry farming, the prevalence of coccidiosis, nor the circulating species of the Eimeria parasite are known.
-Understanding the environmental conditions in which birds are raised is strategic to control the disease.
-Therefore, a survey of family poultry farming was carried out in the regions of Chile and Argentina where the project is developed, to know in detail the practices of poultry management, the facilities, the typology of the producers, etc. At the same time samples were obtained to assess the status of the disease and recognize it as a potential factor for decreasing productivity in family farms.
+In the project region’s family poultry farming, neither the prevalence of coccidiosis nor the species of the Eimeria parasite present are known.
+Understanding the environmental conditions in which birds are raised is strategic to controlling the disease.
+Therefore, a survey of family poultry farming was carried out in the project regions of Chile and Argentina, to know in detail the practices of poultry management, the facilities, the typology of the producers, etc. At the same time, samples were obtained to assess the status of the disease and recognize it as a potential factor for decreasing productivity in family farms.

 Type of project